iorobertob/booking/README.md

 # Booking System

 ## TODO:
+* Do not serve images from Flask, serve from nginx instead.
 * Simplify the email templates.
 Right now is a bloated html mess.
 * Implement Flask Blueprints.
 * add the lmta email to the booking item, for if they change and falsify identity